AlticeLabsProjects/mdns-publisher/README.md

 ## Integrating

-The `AvahiPublisher` class as contained in `mpublisher.py` can be integrated into your application to have it publish its own CNAMEs.
+The `AvahiPublisher` class as contained in `mpublisher` module can be integrated into your application to have it publish its own CNAMEs.

 ## Dependencies

-Besides a working Avahi daemon, this service requires the Python bindings for both Avahi and D-BUS (eg. as provided by the `python-avahi` and `python-dbus` packages in Debian).
+Besides a working Avahi daemon, this service requires the `dbus-python` bindings which, in turn, requires the development packages for D-Bus and D-Bus Glib (eg. `dbus-devel` and `dbus-glib-devel` in CentOS 7).

 Installing the system-provided Python bindings for Avahi is optional but recommended.
 As a fallback, this package provides a copy for Linux distributions where they are not readily available (eg. CentOS 6 and 7).